NCKU-CCS/line_bot_server/README.md

 ## <a name='logger'></a> Logger (Optional But Recommended)
 - loggers
     - `django`: global logging
-	- `dengue_linebot.DengueBotFSM`: FSM logging including all the conditional judgements and operation processes
+    - `dengue_linebot.denguebot_fsm`: FSM logging including all the conditional judgements and operation processes

 e.g.